-The Pension Fund revenue account shows an in-year surplus of £192.9m and in cash terms remains cash positive returning a cash surplus of £36.6m (i.e. excluding asset revaluations and disposal gains and losses).
-As a result the council's Pension Fund net assets increased from £953.6m to £1,146.5m during the year, representing an increase of 20.2%.
+The Pension Fund revenue account shows an in-year surplus for the year of £56.9m.
+In cash terms the Fund remains cash positive, returning a cash surplus of £30.7m (excluding asset revaluations and disposal gains and losses).
+As a result Pension Fund net assets increased from £1,146.5m to £1,203.0m during the year, representing an increase of 4.9%.

-The Pension Fund net liabilities must be reviewed every three years by an actuary and a recovery plan agreed to eliminate any deficit.
-The latest triennial valuation was completed recently based on the position as at 31 March 2016.
+Pension Fund net liabilities must be reviewed every three years by an actuary and a recovery plan agreed to eliminate any deficit.
+The latest triennial valuation was based on the position as at 31 March 2016.
 It showed that the overall funding position had improved from 72% in 2013 to 80% in 2016, the latter calculation being made by comparing assets of £954m to liabilities of £1,192m.
 These values will fluctuate depending on a number of factors such as the current state of the Government bond markets which feed into the actuarial calculations.
-It is also important to note that the net liability does not represent an immediate call on the council's reserves; rather, it is a notional amount that forecasts how much the future Council's pension liabilities exceed the Fund's forecast assets.
+It is also important to note that the net liability does not represent an immediate call on the council's reserves; rather, it is a notional amount that forecasts how much future pension liabilities exceed the Fund's forecast assets.

-The revenue implications of the latest valuation as at 31 March 2016 are reflected in the general fund budget from 2017/18 and the actuarial recommended employer contributions are in line with those budgeted for in the Medium Term Financial Strategy.
+The revenue implications of the latest valuation at 31 March 2016 were reflected in the general fund budget for 2017/18 and the actuarial-recommended employer contributions are in line with those budgeted for in the Medium Term Financial Strategy.